menu

 Also of note, if you like crowded places, then you will probably enjoy the the Marquette University neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.1% of neighborhoods in the U.S., with 20,859 people per square mile living here.

-American households most often have a car, and regularly they have two or three.
-But households in the Marquette University neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Marquette University neighborhood have a highly unusual car ownership.
 31.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.3% of U.S. neighborhoods.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Marquette University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Marquette University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.